Srijan0098/Srijan0098/README.md

 <br>
 <br>

-- I’m currently working at Vista Intelligence Pvt.
-Ltd. as a **Quant Research Analyst**, where I design intraday trading strategies for NIFTY50 Index Futures, including forecasting and risk management for the same.
+- I’m currently working at FeedSense AI Pvt.
+Ltd. (formerly going by Vista Intelligence Pvt.
+Ltd.) as a **Quant Research Analyst**, where I design intraday trading strategies for NIFTY50 Index Futures, including forecasting and risk management for the same.

 - My previous work experience includes Dr. Reddy's Laboratories as a **Data Science Intern** where I worked on time series forecasting.